bkesterbyld/fabulous-oregano/content/pages/features.md

       Create no code, fully relational data models that support structured, unstructured and file data.
-Bitdomains are ACID-compliant for transactional data and we put everything in mature and reliable SQL, NoSQL and object stores behind the scenes.
+Bitdomains are ACID-compliant for transactional data and we put everything in mature and reliable SQL, NoSQL and object stores behind the scenes across various cloud providers.

       **Data management with a visual programming interface**